SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

    > Note: the Resource Group name, the Storage Account, and the File Share you created are displayed in the CLI while it initializes.
 You may enlarge the shell by dragging the border or clicking on the maximize button on ht etop right of the shell.

-## Provision MySQL Server

-### Create a database using Azure CLI
+## 1.2: Create a Azure database for MySQL using Azure CLI
-Launch Azure Cloud Shell on the upper right of the Azure portal.
+1. Launch Azure Cloud Shell on the upper right of the Azure portal.

 <img src="images/cloud_shell.png"/>